EricThomson/pandastim/readme.md

 ### To do (short term)
 - Refactoring
-    - Let window name be a keyword, use it in the stimuli.py example.
+    - Need a print or whatever for the Tex classes for insertion during Stim displays during filesaving.
     - Basic runthrough of code: documented, relatively clean, etc., including readme.
     - what is the deal with setColor versus setBackgroundColor?
 Also in 's' you are setting card color twice.
     - Also the ColorBlendAttrib.M_add, when is that needed?